sabdulramoni2/Automate-Kubernetes-Deployment/README.md

 # **Automate Kubernetes Deployment**

 ## **Project Overview**
-This project demonstrates the provisoning of EKS cluster using terraform and confguredAnsible to connect to the cluster.
+This project demonstrates the provisoning of EKS cluster using terraform and confgured Ansible to connect to the cluster.
 Then deployed Deployment and Service components on the cluster.

 ---